camercu/oscp-prep/CHEATSHEET.md

 See also: [6.7.
 Using NFS for Privilege Escalation](#67-using-nfs-for-privilege-escalation)

-## 4.16.
-3306 - MySQL
+## 3.16 MySQL - 3306

 MySQL listens on `TCP 3306` by default.
 You'll see it during a port scan or when running `netstat -tnl`.

 Logging in: